zapier/visual-builder/docs/_publish/branding/branding-guidelines.md

 ## App description copy

-Write a short description (up to 140 characters) of your app’s core features and use cases in the form of *<Integration Name> is a....* .
+Write a short description (up to 140 characters) of your app’s core features and use cases in the form of "**Integration Name** is a....".
 The description should be less about selling the platform and more about what the platform actually does.
 Use proper English and full sentences.
 The copy should not include links or mentions of Zapier.
 Do not use flowery or overstated language, or make it appear your integration is associated with or endorsed by Zapier.

 **Example**: